Freddie-Burns/sd_qsci/.junie/guidelines.md

 - `src/sd_qsci/hamiltonian/fermion_hamiltonian.py`, `checks.py`
   - Construct sparse Hamiltonian on occupation basis and validate energies from MO integrals.

-Note: The current `tests/test_hamiltonian.py` imports `occ_hamiltonian_from_pyscf` but the implementation exports `hamiltonian_from_pyscf`.
-If you encounter an import error, either adapt the test import or add a thin alias in the module.
-This doc does not change code; it flags the mismatch for developers to resolve in code review.

 ### 3.2 Performance knobs (numerics/BLAS/SCF)

 - Control threads during tests to avoid oversubscription and improve determinism: